webdesignsbytom/fullstack-starter/README.md

 - `HTTP_HEADER_SENT` You are trying to return two headers.
 Add a `return` to any `res.` parts towards the end.
 - `P002` means the field has a `@unique` it shouldnt - unique id issue
 - React wont return an object?
+- `ReferenceError: require is not defined in ES module scope, you can use import instead` you have `type: module` in package.json. import as requested by error
+- `SyntaxError: Cannot use import statement outside a module` opposite of above error. add `type: module` in package.json.
+## Github
+- `git checkout main`
+- `git pull`
+- `git checkout NAME`
+- `git merge main`
+- `git push`
+- `git checkout -b` create new branch

+## Parts/Notes

+### Deleting user
+- log in and get a token,
+- when calling the delete function req.get that token
+- to seperate bearer and token split the string
+-